Fidzup/fidzup-gdpr-cmp-ios/README.md

 Check the [LICENSE file](LICENSE) for more details.

-### Reusing SmartCMP ID
+### Reusing FidzupCMP ID

-The CMP ID _'33'_ used for consent string encoding is the CMP ID of _Smart AdServer_.
+The CMP ID _'???'_ used for consent string encoding is the CMP ID of _Fidzup_.

-You can use this CMP ID as long as you don't alter the source code of _SmartCMP_.
+You can use this CMP ID as long as you don't alter the source code of _FidzupCMP_.
 If you do modify the source code, **YOU MUST REGISTER YOUR FORK AS A NEW CMP and change the CMP ID** in ```CMPConstants.CMPInfos.ID```.
 You can register your forked CMP and obtain your own ID here: https://register.consensu.org/CMP